B1NARY-GR0UP/tabsnapshot/README.md

 - Save all currently open tabs in Chrome as a snapshot item.
 - Open, Rename, Update and Delete saved snapshots.
 - Preview saved snapshots.
-- Open or Delete All saved snapshots at once.
+- Export or Import snapshots as a JSON file.

 **Note: All TABSNAPSHOT features are integrated into the plugin's pop-up panel.
 Make sure to have TABSNAPSHOT properly installed and pinned to your Chrome for these functionalities.**